ProfiliF/ProfiliF/README.md

 - 💞️ I’m looking to collaborate on projects involving data analysis, automation, and software tools to improve operational efficiency.
 - 📫 You can reach me at fprofili@outlook.com or connect with me on [LinkedIn](https://linkedin.com/in/franco-profili).
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have a passion for both coding and teaching physics!
+- ⚡ I have a passion for both coding and teaching physics!

 ---